raoulx24/work.trivy/docs/install-doc.md

 Steps:

 1. customize `values.yaml` file.
 The parameters from `# app related params` section are explained in [Specific Parameters](#specific-parameters)
-2. if ingress with TLS is needed, update the value for `ingress.tls.secretName` and create the TLS secret.
+2. if ingress with TLS is needed, update accordingly the values from `ingress` section and create the TLS secret.
 Example:
 ```sh
 kubectl create secret tls chart-example-tls --cert=path/to/cert/file --key=path/to/key/file
 ```